barryoneill/CoolFoursquareBro/README.md

         # [required] the victim's twitter id (use http://gettwitterid.com/ to look up)
         'target_userid': 12345678,

-        # [optional] useful on the first run/testing, prevents responses to tweets older than this id
+        # [optional] useful for first run/testing, prevents responses to tweets older than this id
         # 'lastseen_startval': 0,

         # [optional] default response text text